lecaobaophuc0912/nativescript-mpchart/README.md

 # NativeScript MPChart UI
 A NativeScript MPChart for Android and iOS.
-This plugin in develop and will update more type chart and feature in future.
+This plugin still in develop and will update more type chart and feature in future.
+Because I don't have much time so it only have demo-ng is detail But it can work in core.
 Now, a plugin have simple LineChart.
 ### Based on
 [Charts](https://github.com/LeCaoPhuc/Charts) for iOS